-If the condition of the house you’ve inspected meet your standards, go ahead and make a down payment, and then rent it out straightaway.
+If the condition of the house you’ve inspected meets your standards, go ahead and make a down payment and then rent it out straightaway.
 In so doing, you are likely to find a tenant who pays an amount that covers—if not exceeds—your monthly mortgage, altogether with fees and property taxes.

 Building Up Equity